w33zl/FS25-Script-Binding-Converter/README.md

 ### Float to Number conversion
-Currently, all float types is converted to number to avoid warnings in the language server.
+Currently, all `float` types are converted to `number` to avoid warnings in the Lua language server.
 This can be disabled by changing `SUBSTITUE_FLOAT` to `False`:
 ```py
 SUBSTITUE_FLOAT = False
 ```